longthinh/ipaTools/README.md

 ## Credit

-- Thanks @majd's ipatool, which is written in swift
+- Thanks @majd's ipaTools, which is written in swift